Lodge No. 43 History 1900′s to Date

 The 1920’s

+The Lodge No. 43 was represented at the laying of the cornerstone of the George Washington Masonic National memorial at Alexandria, Virginia.
 The year 1920 was notable principally for the great number of its meetings.
-34 stated, special inaction meetings being held, and the many applications 4° and membership.
+34 stated, special inaction meetings being held, and the many applications and membership.
+Lodge No. 43 was represented at the laying of the cornerstone of the George Washington Masonic National memorial at Alexandria, Virginia, November 1, 1923.

-A memorial tablet was authorized containing the names of the brethren who had taken part in the world war.
-This stabled was completed and placed on the wall of the lodge room.
+Extensive repairs to the roofing, spouting, plumbing, electrical and carpenter work of the lodge were completed during 1926.
+Also new carpeting and linoleum was added.
+A contribution was made from the lodge funds for the sufferers of the Mississippi flood.
+A memorial tablet was authorized containing the names of the brethren who had taken part in the World War.
+This tablet was completed and placed on the wall of the lodge room.

 The 1930’s